D-Lite: Navigation-Oriented Compression of 3D Scene Graphs for Multi-Robot Collaboration: Introduction

 To scale up from single- to multi-robot systems \revise{and to longer missions and larger environments}, a key challenge is to share the map information among the robots to support cooperation.
 For instance, the robots may exchange partial maps such that a robot can navigate within a portion of the environment mapped by another robot.
 However, the potentially high volume of data to be transferred over a shared wireless channel easily saturates the available bandwidth, degrading team performance. \revise{This holds true especially when the wireless channel is also used to transmit other information in the field ---such as images or place recognition information for localization and map reconstruction--- which further limits the bandwidth available for transmitting map information in a timely manner~\cite{Cieslewski18icra,Tian18rss,Chang21icra-KimeraMulti,Dennison22ral-loopPrioritization}.} The challenge of information sharing is particularly relevant when the map is modeled as a \dsgname, since these are rich and potentially large models if all nodes and edges are retained.
 On the other hand, \dsgnames also provide opportunities for compression: for instance, the robots may exchange information about rooms in the environment rather than sharing fine-grained traversability information encoded by the place layer; similarly, for a large-scale scene, the robot may just specify a sequence of buildings to be traversed, abstracting away geometric information at lower levels.
 This is similar to what humans do: when providing instructions to a person about how to reach a location in a building, we would specify a sequence of rooms and landmarks (\eg objects or structures) rather than a detailed metric map or a precise path.

-Therefore, the question we address in this paper is: \emph{how can we compress a \dsgname to retain relevant information the robots can use for navigation, while meeting a communication budget constraint, expressed as the maximum size of the map the robots can transmit?} Besides multi-robot communication, task-driven map compression can play a role in long-term autonomy under resource constraints, where the robots might be unable to store a large-scale map due to memory limitations and can only retain key portions of it. \revise{Such a compression is also useful when it is desirable for the robots to share essential information under privacy considerations by sending only task-relevant data~\cite{Choudhary17ijrr-distributedPGO3D}}.
+Therefore, the question we address in this paper is: \emph{how can we compress a \dsgname to retain relevant information the robots can use for navigation while meeting a communication budget constraint, expressed as the maximum size of the map the robots can transmit?} Besides multi-robot communication, task-driven map compression can play a role in long-term autonomy under resource constraints, where the robots might suffer memory limitations and retain only key portions of a large map. \revise{Such a compression is also useful when it is desirable for the robots to share essential information under privacy considerations by sending only task-relevant data~\cite{Choudhary17ijrr-distributedPGO3D}}.

 \myParagraph{Related work} \isExtended{ Graph compression is an active area of research in mathematics, computer science, and telecommunications, where it finds applications to, \eg vehicle and packet routing~\cite{Becker17esa-vehicleRouting,Gilbertkdd-compressingGraphs,Dobson14ijrr-roadmapSpanners}, and 3D point cloud compression~\cite{DeQueiroz16ip-pointCloudCompression,Sun19ral-pointcloudCompression,Thanou16ip-pointcloudCompression}. }{ Graph compression is active area of research in discrete mathematics, computer science, and telecommunications, where it finds applications to, \eg vehicle routing~\cite{Becker17esa-vehicleRouting,Dobson14ijrr-roadmapSpanners}, packet routing in wireless networks~\cite{Gilbertkdd-compressingGraphs}, and compression of unstructured data such as 3D point clouds~\cite{DeQueiroz16ip-pointCloudCompression,Sun19ral-pointcloudCompression,Thanou16ip-pointcloudCompression}. }